tnblueswirl/dotfiles/README.md

 $ git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 ```

+ * I have configured the tmux prefix to be `Ctrl+s`.
+The first time you fire up tmux, use prefix + I to install the plugins.
+This will enable the session saving.
+If you activate session saving in vim using `:Obsession`, the tmux restoration process will reopen vim using the Session.vim present in the working directory, if it exists.

 ## Configuring italics in iTerm2

 These dotfiles include support of italics in iTerm2, but you will need to adjust iTerm2's settings to get it working.